 We rely on a limited number of suppliers for certain essential services to operate our network and provide products and solutions to our customers.
 Due to the limited number of relevant suppliers available in China, we rely on a limited number of suppliers for cloud, internet data center services and hardware.
 Our purchase from top-three suppliers in aggregate accounted for 62.5% and 79.2% of total purchase for the years ended December 31, 2020 and 2021, respectively.
-Our purchase from top-three suppliers in aggregate accounted for 91.3% of total purchase for the six months ended June 30, 2022.
 We may experience shortages in components or delays in delivery as a result of natural disasters, increased demand in the industry or our suppliers' lacking sufficient rights to supply the servers or other products or services.